metagenlab/zDB/README.md

 To do the same in conda environments:
 ```
 conda install zdb -c conda-forge -c bioconda
+zdb setup --setup_base_db --conda # prepare the database skeleton, has to be done just once
 zdb run --input=input.csv --name=simple_run_conda --conda # runs the analysis
 zdb webapp --conda --name=simple_run_conda # Launches the webapp on the latest run
 ```